zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jogi calls what he thinks is the correct office.
 He  leaves a message, but then he doesn’t hear back.
 “To hear back” means to receive a response from your message – either your email or your telephone messa ge.
 The phrase “to be palmed (palmed) off” means that you are passed to a nother person or department.
 For example, if you go and ask someone a question in a government office and the person says to you, “Oh n o, you have to go to that office,” you’re being “palmed off.”
 You’re being ha nded to another department.

 One of the meanings of this expression is that the person with whom you speak originally doesn’t really want to deal with you, do esn’t want to handle the problem, so they’re going to give you to someone el se because they don’t want to do the work.
-That could be one reason why you ar e “palmed off.”
+That could be one reason why you are “palmed off.”
 “Palm” (palm) is the part of your hand that is between you r wrist and your fingers – the inside part of your hand.

 Jogi says, “I can’t get a straight answer to any of  my questions.”
 A “straight (straight) answer” is a clear, direct, honest answe r.
 Jogi can’t get a straight answer to any of his questions.
 He then says, “I ne ver expected this much red tape.”
 The expression “red tape” means a lot of rul es and regulations that have to be followed that are required by usually a governme nt organization.
 These are often considered unnecessary or even silly regulati ons that you have to follow, rules that somebody created that don’t really have any good purpose.